jmsmistral/lorix/README.md

 - Load and export data to/from text files and object arrays
 - Exposes a simple, functional data-oriented API that operates over an array of objects
 - Function chaining to encapsulate multiple data transformations in single blocks
+- Helpful error messages to assist debugging

 # Why Lorix?

-I wanted a _simple_ way to wrangle data with Javascript for my own projects, instead of resorting to using pandas in Python.
+I want a _simple_ way to wrangle data with Javascript for my own projects, instead of having to resort to pandas in Python.
-Rather than building something low-level from scratch, and optimizing for performance, I opted to design a DataFrame abstraction over existing libraries like _lodash_ and _d3_.
+Rather than building something low-level from scratch, optimizing for performance, I opted to design a DataFrame abstraction over existing libraries like _lodash_ and _d3_.
+The idea isn't for this to compete performance-wise with other libraries (far from it!), but to provide an _intuitive_ API for anyone to pick-up and transform small to medium-sized datasets directly in Javascript.

 # How to install